- Diplomate of American Board of Psychiatry and Neurology (Psychiatry)

 My wife and I were raised on the East Coast.
 We have lived in the Peninsula since 2007.
 My wife is a high school teacher and is involved in other capacities with the youth of our community.

 I enjoy sports and played them competitively throughout my youth.
 My free time is often spent exercising, rooting on my hometown sports teams, building or fixing something in the garage, or relaxing with friends.
 I strongly believe in the benefits of possessing a growth mindset.
 I love to learn, so at any given time I'm probably getting into something new.
-I look forward to learning about your strengths and interests as much as the areas in which you struggle.
+I look forward to learning about your strengths and passions as much as I do the areas in which you struggle.